 - The rolling topography of the Neighbourhood Area affords notable views of the countryside around the village, across the Lugg Valley, and as far afield as the Malverns and the Black Mountains.
-Eight Key Views for protection have been identified by the Steering Group taking into account responses to the household survey.
+Eleven Key Views for protection have been identified by the Steering Group taking into account responses to the household survey.
 They are listed below and shown on Plan 5 and the accompanying photographs.
-All views are available from public highway or public rights of way in the Neighbourhood Area. - Key View 1 (KV1): the view from Sutton Hill looking south towards the village (grid ref SO53734560). - Key View 2 (KV2): the view from Ridgeway Road/public footpath 11 looking south-west towards the River Lugg (grid ref SO53814515). - Key View 3 (KV3): the view from Ridgeway Road to the east of KV2, looking south-east towards the River Lugg (grid ref SO53904509). - Key View 4 (KV4): the view from Ridgeway Road looking north towards Bodenham (grid ref SO53984503). - Key View 5 (KV5): the view from The Rhea looking west towards the River Lugg (SO53524497).
+All views are available from public highway or public rights of way in the Neighbourhood Area. - Key View 1 (KV1): the view from Sutton Hill looking south towards the village (grid ref SO53734560). - Key View 2 (KV2): the view from Ridgeway Road/public footpath 11 looking south-west towards the River Lugg (grid ref SO53814515).